In this epic SEO for bloggers guide, I’m going to show you how to optimize your new blog for Google search.

 - Add your keyword to the alt text

-Alt text is meant to describe your image to the blind who are using a screen reader to browse your site.
+Alt text is meant to describe your image to the blind who use a screen reader to browse your site.
 It’s also a great place to add your keyword phrase.
 Add a sentence that describes your image, making sure to add your keywords.

 - Keywords near your image